just better DATA

 The aim of VIRTUS is to test and explore a cross-media immersive participation design that reaches as many participants as possible.

-In the Digital Participation and Democracy research focus the spotlight is on inclusive, modern and democratic forms of digital participation as well as the opportunities and challenges of digital democracy.
+The research focus Digital Democracy and Participation addresses inclusive, modern, and democratic forms of digital participation as well as the opportunities and challenges of digital democracy.

 Funding notice: